vsivsi/meteor-job-collection/README.md

 # jobCollection

 **NOTE:** This Package remains experimental until v0.1.0 is released (which will be soon).
 The API methods described herein are maturing, but they may still change.
-If you have feature suggestions or other feedback, now is the time to bring it to my attention, as I'm aiming to release v0.1.0 before August 1st.
+If you have feature suggestions or other feedback, now is the time to bring it to my attention, as I'm aiming to release v0.1.0 before September 15th.

 ## Intro